knockbacked/Treasurly/README.md

 The **Personal Finance Tracker** is a full-stack web application designed to centralize financial information, automate transaction categorization, and provide users with clear analytics and budgeting insights.
 It integrates a Spring Boot backend with a React + Vite frontend and a MongoDB Atlas database.

+_(This project was completed as part of a university group assignment.)_
 ---

 ## 2. System Architecture